 Besides, Zhao Huan also worried that Li Gang might displease the lord and sabotage the negotiation.

 Blue Glass Turtle Shaped Decoration of the Song Dynasty — Nanjing Museum (Photo by Dongmaiying)

 Hence, he sent a mild, timid official who brought back a series of unfair treaties.

-General Li Gang only wanted to buy them some time through negotiation, so he was intensely against the greedy pacts that included ceding of large territories, paying Jin a great deal of money that the Song Empire couldn’t afford, and sending a prince as a hostage.
+General Li Gang only wanted to buy them some time through negotiation, so he was intensely against the greedy pacts that included ceding large territories, paying Jin a great deal of money that the Song Empire couldn’t afford, and sending a prince as a hostage.

 Emperor Qinzong of Song, however, truly wanted to stop the war as soon as possible.
 So he agreed with everything in this treaty, dismissed Li Gang, and immediately started to collect money from civilians.